Nalinkumar2002/cmos_ann/README.md

 </br>

 # Future Work

-  🏁 Accuracy can be increased

   🏁  Further improvements and modifications in this work can lead to the development of generic technology which results in the bidirectional communication between the living neurons and the micro-electronic neurons

  # Author